 Singhara or Water Chestnut flour

 Singhara flour is made from dried water chestnuts.
-It is naturally a gluten free flour and a good source of carbs.
-I have detailed about this more in my earlier post on Farali Singhara Paratha.
+It is naturally a gluten-free flour and a good source of carbs.
+I have detailed this more in my earlier post on Farali Singhara Paratha.

 Rajgira or Amaranth flour